michalzajda/rollups_vs_pov/docs/pov_vs_rollups.md

 1. There are two distinct layers of rollup architecture: on-chain contract and off-chain execution systems of the 3rd party
 2. Rollups are primarily built for scalability.
 It is achieved by offloading computation to the off-chain system.
 The on-chain part is for inheriting on-chain security guarantees in the off-chain world
 3. On-chain rollup contract is specifically written for the 3rd party use-case.
-It is complex bridge contract which holds transaction data and communicates with outside world via Sequencer
+It is complex bridge contract which holds transaction data and communicates with outside world via Sequencer node
 4. Every transition summary is re-posted in calldata in the on-chain contract, so it's publicly available
 5. Users use APIs requiring merkle proofs to exit rollups.
 It is provided by Sequencers
 5. Rollup state can be contested using Proof of Fraud.
 In reality, to speed up withdrawals from the rollup contract larger entities re-run changes on their own, to be able to tell if the rollup is in the correct state.
 They don't need to wait for the PoF to allow a withdrawal then.